adleatherwood/BehavioralLink/README.md

 ## Attention

-This project is managed over at GitLab and replicated here.
-Please submit all issues and change request over at GitLab.
+This project is managed at GitLab and replicated to GitHub.
+Please submit all issues and change requests at GitLab.

 https://gitlab.com/adleatherwood/BehavioralLink